-This is yet another opportunity that traditional TV advertising simply does not afford a advertiser.
+This is yet another opportunity that traditional TV advertising simply does not afford an advertiser.

-All told, there are a wide range of different connected TV advertising platforms for an advertiser to choose from depending on the audience intended to target.
-In addition to smart television sets with their own onboard Internet connection, some of the most popular connected TV devices available today include:
+All told, there is a wide range of different Connected TV advertising platforms for an advertiser to choose from depending on the audience intended to target.
+In addition to smart television sets with their own onboard Internet connection, some of the most popular CTV devices available today include:

 - Apple TV/Apple TV 4K

 - Google Chromecast

 - Amazon Fire

 - Blu-ray players with their own Internet connections and app stores

 - Gaming consoles, such as PlayStation 5 and the Microsoft Xbox One, which also contain their own app stores and ctv media platforms

 These are all devices that plug directly into a TV connected to the Internet, which then enables the use of apps and video streaming services to watch content.
 And most of the major connected TV examples above allow many connected TV advertising opportunities for advertisers.